dotEthan/RecipeApp/README.md

 Once I implement testing for the current build I'm going to take a break and thoroughly redesign the layout with responsive design and accessibility as the focus.

+Currently you must register, I will be implmenting a "Test Mode" shortly.

 ### Status

 Functionality: 40%